+Students should review their departmental handbook for specific limitations and/or timeframes when a split lesson may be requested.
 Before students are eligible to submit a split teacher request, they must first receive approval from the following:

 - 1. Current Teacher

 - 2. Request Teacher

-- 3. Department Chair.
+- 3. Department Chair/Division Dean

-Once all the required permissions are received, the student can request the official form by emailing the Provost's office at provost@msmnyc.edu.
-An approved request form will be sent to the student, the student's current teacher, requested teacher, Department Chair, and the Provost for signatures (in that order).
+Once all the required permissions are received, the student can request the official form by contacting their Division Dean.
+A request form will be sent to the student, the student's current teacher, requested teacher, Department Chair, and the Provost for signatures (in that order).
 Once all required signatures are received, a copy of the completed form will be emailed to all signatories.
 The Registrar's Office will also receive a copy to place in the student's file.
 Split lessons must be requested before the end of the Add/Drop period, and will only be accepted through completion of the online form.
 Information may be obtained by emailing provost@msmnyc.edu.
 Please note: Split lessons are intended for a finite period of time.
 As such, requests are only approved for a single semester or a single academic year.
 New requests must be submitted for a continuation of the split.
 Splits are ONLY approved for lessons within the student's major.
 Students who wish to study outside their major area can request non-major lessons, please see instructions for a non-major lesson request below.